Skip to content

 COUNTERMOLD DISING

-To design my counter-mold, I imported the .STL file of my little rabbit.
+To design my counter-mold, I downloaded the .STL file of my little rabbit from the printable website.

 Then I made a mesh in order to prepare the piece for the counter-mold.